SELECTION OF QUESTIONS AND ANSWERS

 Of course, doing any thing wrongly is harmful.
-But sending chi wrongly to the heart or brain is particularly harmful as the heart and the brain are delicate organs.
-Sending chi wrongly to the hands or legs, for example, is also harmful, but obviously not as harmful as sending chi wrongly to the heart or brain.
+But sending chi wrongly to the heart or the brain is particularly harmful as the heart and the brain are delicate organs.
+Sending chi wrongly to the hands or the legs, for example, is also harmful, but obviously not as harmful as sending chi wrongly to the heart or the brain.

-Even when he can do so correctly, it is still not advisable to take the risk because there are other ways to send chi to the heart or brain indirectly.
+Even when he can do so correctly, it is still not advisable to take the risk because there are other ways to send chi to the heart or the brain indirectly.
 He can, for example, send chi to his back and let chi naturally flow to his heart, or he can send chi to his head generally, and let chi naturally flow to his brain.
 If his heart or his brain needs chi urgently, it will naturally flow there from his back or his head.
 In fact, even when he does not think of his back or his head generally, chi will flow to his heart or his brain if these organs need chi urgently.
 It is a natural characteristic of chi to flow to where it is needed most.

 Then, why did we practice sending chi to the brain just now in the Bone Marrow Cleansing course.
 It was because this was exactly what this course was about.
 In other words, the purpose of Bone Marrow Cleansing at the highest level, i.e. the bone marrow level, was to direct chi to the bone marrow, which in classical Chinese terms also referred to the brain.